- FREE PROGRAMMES / Agriculture / Horticulture / Driving

 In the latter two situations you may be required to participate in an enrolment interview with the purpose of verifying the evidence.

-The NZ Certificate in Primary Industry Operational Skills (with optional Specialist Equipment and Infrastructure strands) [Level 3] aims to provide you with the ability to safely and effectively carry out a range of operational activities which involve vehicles, machinery, and infrastructure.
+The NZ Certificate in Primary Industry Operational Skills (with optional strands in Specialist Equipment and Infrastructure) [Level 3] aims to provide you with the ability to safely and effectively carry out a range of operational activities which involve vehicles, machinery, and infrastructure.

 Upon graduating you will benefit by having a qualification within a training pathway that recognises progression through the industry and enables improved job performance.